libnet/nemesis/README.md

     sudo apt install libnet1-dev

+This installs the libnet headers and library in a standard location which the `configure` script easily can find.
+Should your libnet1 installation be in a non-standard location you can provide the paths like this:

+    configure LDFLAGS=-L/path/to/lib CPPFLAGS=-I/path/to/header

 The [GNU Configure & Build][buildsystem] system use `/usr/local` as the default install prefix.
 Usually this is sufficient, the below example installs to `/usr` instead: